Kingsky/Moonmod/README.md

 GENERAL
 ==========
-The Moon mod gives you the ability to travel to the moon
+The Moon mod gives you the ability to travel to the moon in Minecraft

 LINKS
 =======